 Granted, the officer in my hypothetical example was just doing their job, yet I think it’s fair to say many police officers choose this line of work out of some sense of honor or duty.
 A nice pension helps but far less risky government jobs offer similar benefits.
 With the idea of honor at the forefront, one of the greatest rewards for a police officer would be to featured in the media as a hero.
 I’d even hazard a guess that many police officers would take such recognition over money.
-On this same point, I think any soldier in a comparable scenario would also agree to that prior statement.
+On a similar point, I think any soldier in a comparable scenario would also agree to that prior statement.

 Because youth in particular consume more and more of their media in the form of social feeds found on Facebook and Twitter, a re-indoctrination is happening.
-Cops are being viewed far less like a bumbling Chief Wiggum and increasingly as some a type of sinister enemy, who is definitely not on your side.
+Cops are being viewed far less like a bumbling Chief Wiggum and increasingly as some a type of sinister enemy, an enemy who is definitely not on your side.

 The ever increasing demonization of the police force leads to one of the more tragic byproducts of the Internet.
-With so much information, it is a natural human tendency to make leaping assumptions.
+With so much information now available to society, it is a natural human tendency to make leaping assumptions.
 Consider, for example, that when a tsunami takes the lives of 10,000 people, society views the headline and rightfully declares it a tragedy.
 Rarely, though, does someone sit down to think how many people actually perished from that event.
-As a simple thought experiment, try counting to 10,000, imagining a new face every time or go through your friends list on Facebook, mentally noting how many faces you’ve scrolled through until you get to 2,000 or even 4,000.
+As a simple thought experiment, try counting to 10,000, imagining a new face for every single number, or go through your friends list on Facebook, mentally noting how many faces you’ve scrolled through until you get to 2,000 or even 4,000.
 Only then can you truly fathom the gravity of such a tragedy.
 But when you can just scroll to the next headline in your news feed, why would you bother dwelling on what actually happened?